+If you will be traveling to Greece at Christmas, it's good to remember that many offices, businesses, restaurants, and other amenities may be closed or keeping unusual hours during the holiday season.
+Turkey is a big part of Greek Christmas food customs, and it is common to find this bird on most Greek Christmas tables.
 In some areas, the holiday is preceded by a time of fasting.
-For Greece, the Christmas season is in full swing by December 6th, the Feast of St. Nicholas, when presents are exchanged, and will last through January 6th, the Feast of Epiphany.
+In Greece, the Christmas season is in full swing by December 6th, the Feast of St. Nicholas, when presents are exchanged, and lasts through January 6th, the Feast of Epiphany.

 Christmas Displays in Greece

 In general, don't expect as many Christmas displays, lights, or other Western decorations, except of course in the windows of expatriates and the ever-increasing number of Greeks who have adopted Western customs.
 Greece has been an oasis of non-commercialism when it comes to Christmas, though some lament that this has changed.
 In recent years, the City of Athens has sponsored extensive Christmas displays and events in Syntagma Square and elsewhere in Athens.
 However, as the government crisis unfolded and lingered, celebrations have remained somewhat toned down as Greece attempts to recover from its financial crisis.

 Christmas in Greece is traditionally a solemn, religious holiday.
 Beautiful Christmas carols called kalandas have been handed down from Byzantine times and add to the reverent quality of the celebration.

 Greek Christmas Elf Lore